-The test result is considered "+" if the lowest height at which a positive result is obtained with assembly 2 is less than 100 mm and the substance is considered too dangerous for transport in the form in which it was tested.
+The test result is considered "+" if the lowest height at which a positive result is obtained with assembly 2 is less than 100 mm and the substance is considered too dangerous in the form in which it was tested.
 The test result is considered "-" if the lowest impact height for a positive result with assembly 2 is equal to or greater than 100 mm.